AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

-To do this, the table setting developer must establish the connection between the current table and the source table (similar to a tableConnection specification [why not just use tableConnection? why does it need a setting?]).
-This is done with an initTableRef specification such as the following:
+To do this, the table setting developer must establish the connection between the current table and the source table (similar to a `tableConnection` specification [why not just use `tableConnection`? why does it need a setting?]).
+This is done with an `initTableRef` specification such as the following:

         initTableRef.Modules.viewingSequence = Smart/Curriculum/Modules
         initTableRef.Modules.match.localField = "moduleID"
         initTableRef.Modules.match.externalField = "moduleID"

 [Syntax seems to be initTableRef.TableName.viewingSequence = Setting.]

-The matchings do not specifically need to use the "match" keyword, so long as the same keyword is used to link the localField with the externalField.
-If the connection depends on multiple fields (e.g., module number, section, and term), then one could use match1.localField, match1.externalField, match2.localField, match2.externalField, etc.
+The matchings do not specifically need to use the `match` keyword, so long as the same keyword is used to link the `localField` with the `externalField`.
+If the connection depends on multiple fields (e.g., module number, section, and term), then one could use `match1.localField`, `match1.externalField`, `match2.localField`, `match2.externalField`, _etc._

-Having established the connection, the setting can use the initFrom property to specify that a given field is being initialized from the other table.
+Having established the connection, the setting can use the `initFrom` property to specify that a given field is being initialized from the other table.

         field.modCode.label = "Code"
         field.modCode.initFrom = "Modules"
         field.sTitle.label = "Short Title"
         field.sTitle.initFrom = "Modules"
         field.sTitle.initFromField = "shortTitle"

-Difference between importFrom and initFrom:  importFrom is relevant when viewing and is manifested in a join expression, whereas initFrom is relevant only when adding, and involves getting and copying the values from the original source table into the current table (so the values now exist separately in the two tables and can diverge).
+Difference between `importFrom` and `initFrom`:  `importFrom` is relevant when viewing and is manifested in a join expression, whereas `initFrom` is relevant only when adding, and involves getting and copying the values from the original source table into the current table (so the values now exist separately in the two tables and can diverge).
 "Imported"